 No one can predict the amount of settlement or judgment a victim will receive as a result of bringing a hernia mesh claim.
-The amount of a settlement in 2017 depends on the severity of pain and suffering and symptoms as well as:
+The amount of a hernia mesh settlement in 2018 depends on the severity of pain and suffering and symptoms as well as:

 - Amount of medical bills, medication costs and medical device expenses

 - Number of revision surgeries or other surgical procedures